Check your car tax, car insurance, MOT and driving licence are valid here

-Instantly check if your car is taxed, insured & MoTed and driving licence is valid with our guide to official, free resources right here.
+Instantly check if your car is taxed, insured & MoT’d and that your driving licence is valid with our guide to official free tools here.

 While many of us miss the reassurance of physical documents – such as the car tax disc and paper counterpart for our licence – the rise in digital motoring resources can help us check the history of cars we’re buying and make it easier and faster to get on the road then stay on the right side of the law when there.
 Find out what’s on offer here.